hadar-hd/log-analyzer/README.md

 Compile the project:
 You can add cpp flags as you wish.

-g++ -std=c++17 log_analayzer.cpp -I(dir where log_analayzer.hpp) main.cpp -o main
+g++ -std=c++17 log_analyzer.cpp -I<path to log_analyzer.hpp> main.cpp -o main

 Run the program
 ./main

 # tests
+To compile the tests, run: make

+To run the tests without using the Makefile:
+- Do not compile with the -DNDEBUG flag, as this may disable assertions or debug-related code.
-To run the tests, do not compile with -DNDEBUG. each test is located in a dedicated folder. the folder that contains the file test and files associated with that test.
+- Each test is located in its own dedicated folder.
+- The folder contains the main test file along with any files associated with that specific test.
-Please create the executable within the folder.
+- Please compile and create the executable within the same folder as the test.

 - test_log_parsing
 - test_config_loading